opsmop/opsmop/docs/source/faq.rst

 Pull modes will come out next (soon), followed shortly thereafter by a powerful push-mode orchestrator.

+Eveything will be super configurable, rigorously engineered, and very fast.

-Each relies on opsmop and other tools in a stackable way and should be extremely pluggable, and also fast.
+Each will rely on opsmop and other tools in a stackable way and should be extremely pluggable, and also fast.

 I Have A Develoment Question?
 -----------------------------